Food From Our Ancestors - foundational product development

 Project Period: 01 January 2020 to June 2021

 The Gerda Henkel Foundation provides financial support for the historical humanities.
+The Patrimonies funding initiative considers projects that focus on the preservation of historical cultural heritage, first and foremost in crisis regions.

 Research projects that explore current issues in a larger historical context or consciously focus on topics of relevance to the present or the future, receive support from programmes of a limited duration.